uml2prov/uml2prov/README.md

 ### Before using UML2PROV

 UML2PROV assumes that UML diagrams are available for the application.
 UML2PROV supports Sequence diagrams, State Machine Diagrams, and Class diagrams.
+In the particular case of our Class diagrams to PROV templates transformations, we have considered that operations have implicit semantics that can also provide information of interest for provenance capture.
+For this reason, we have established a taxonomy of UML Class Diagrams' operations consisted of a set of UML stereotypes that can be used to identify the different types of operations.
+In this way, operations belonging to the classes of the Class diagrams may be annotated with such stereotypes which will be taken into account by UML2PROV.
+The profile for this stereotype can be found at [http://uml2prov.unirioja.es/model.profile.uml](http://uml2prov.unirioja.es/model.profile.uml).

 UML2PROV requires the UML diagrams to be serialized in XMI, a standard exchange format, or UML, an Eclipse-specific XMI serialization, which are supported by most tools for designing UML diagrams.

 #### Example

-Consider the UML design of a system that manages the addition and removal of a _Person_ in/from a _Stack_ (example taken from the _Stack example_ presented in M. Seidl et al, _UML@Classroom_, Springer, 2012).
-A Person object can be placed on a Stack objectusing the pushfunction, and can be removed from the stackusing the pop function.
+Consider the UML design of a system that manages the addition and removal of a `Person` in/from a `Stack` (example taken from the _Stack example_ presented in M. Seidl et al, _UML@Classroom_, Springer, 2012).
+A `Person` object can be placed on a `Stack` object using the `push` function, and can be removed from the stack using the `pop` function.

 This UML design consists of one Class diagram, two Sequence diagrams, and one State Machine diagram.
 Below, we can see how these UML diagrams look like.
 Since the scope of this document is not to explain UML, we refer readers not familiar with this language to the standardized documentation of UML (OMG.
 Unified Modeling Language, UML.
 Version 2.5.
 March, 2015).
 They have been developed using Papyrus ([https://www.eclipse.org/papyrus/](https://www.eclipse.org/papyrus/)).
 The Papyrus project containing the diagrams can be found in [http://uml2prov.unirioja.es/stack_papyrusProject.zip](http://uml2prov.unirioja.es/stack_papyrusProject.zip).